0art-vandelay0/airtable-api/README.md

 ### **In IDE** (this serves as instructions for VS Code)

 -   Clone this repository to your local machine.
--   Open VS Code
--   Open the top level directory you just cloned
+-   At top level directory, enter the following in terminal:
--   In your terminal enter commands:
     -   `npm install`
     -   `npm run build`
         <br>// steps for forthcoming features:
         In terminal, enter commands: `npm run start`<br>
         The webpage will open in your browser at port 8080<br>
-        -   Enter your age in Earth Years as a whole number
-        -   Click 'Beam Me Up'

 ## **Known Bugs**